 < Expand the Menu to access our Tree Identification Pages

-The vast majority of more than 900 different Eucalyptus species are endemic to Australia.
+The vast majority of close to 900 different Eucalyptus species 'Gum Trees' are endemic to Australia.
 Eucalyptus and closely related Corymbia (Bloodwood) species are listed for identification purposes.
 Detailed text descriptions and web-optimised pictures of the full tree, leaf, bark flower bud or fruit samples are provided.
 The genus Corymbia is not recognised and only elevated to a level of subgenus by some botanical sources.
-Leaves of Eucalypts are often very varied in size and shape throughout their development phases.
+Leaves of Eucalypts are often very varied in size and shape throughout the trees development phases.
 They are classified as; seedling (leaves on young saplings including first emerging leaves called cotyledons), juvenile, intermediate and adult leaves.
-Except for seedling leaves, even mature trees can feature all phases of leaves, such as juvenile leaves emerging on new shoots after bush fires or injury.
+Except for seedling leaves, even mature trees can feature all leaf phases, such as juvenile leaves emerging on new shoots after bush fires or injury.
 Seedling, juvenile and sometimes intermediate leaves can have an opposite arrangement, especially Bloodwood Trees (Corymbia spp.).
-Adult leaves found on mature trees have an alternate arrangement.
-Leaves feature mostly entire margins (edges) and are characteristically rather strong, smooth and leathery in texture.
+Adult leaves found on mature trees typically have an alternate arrangement.
+Leaves feature mostly entire margins (edges) and are characteristically rather strong and smooth in texture.
 When a leaf is held against a light source oil glands become visible as translucent dots, which produce the aromatic scent when a leaf is crushed.
 The fruit becomes hard or woody when mature and releases seeds by opening valves at the apex.
 It greatly varies in size and shape, making it useful in the identification of different species.
 Many Eucalyptus species have relative small distribution ranges.

 Blackbutt Tree Eucalyptus pilularis